PAST ACTIONS

 Throughout autumn 2025.
 Rosebank oil/gas field development in the North Sea.: Actions took place at seven locations.
 Earlier this year we wrote to the Government, expressing concern about this major development by Norwegian oil giant Equinor and Israeli/UK Ithaca, which had been temporarily halted.
 There is a risk that Parliament may still permit the development to go ahead in the spring.
 We joined in other similar actions throughout the autumn.

 28-31.08.25 The UK sent four delegates to the International Conference of European Grandparents for Climate (www.grandparentsforclimate.eu) in Oslo.
 The forty delegates from 10 countries also joined more than a dozen environmental groups in a pre-election protest march against the continued drilling for gas and oil.
-We have been invited to the next EGC conference in The Hague (25th to 28th September 2026)
+Several of us will be attending the next EGC conference in The Hague in September.

 07.05.25 A group of us joined other protestors outside Barclays Bank AGM in London, and one of our members (who held a couple of shares - out of 14 billion ordinary shares!) asked a question of the Board relating to their policy of providing banking services for and investing in fossil-fuel companies.
 You can hear and see our action here: https://youtu.be/FJ8u4-Jo3bk?si=I-MuJDBQuChlupyM